DEVRhylme-Foundation/ForgeX/README.md

   Database Support
 </h2>

-Go Blueprint now offers enhanced database support, allowing you to choose your preferred database driver during project setup.
+Go ForgeX now offers enhanced database support, allowing you to choose your preferred database driver during project setup.
 Use the `--driver` or `-d` flag to specify the database driver you want to integrate into your project.

 ### Supported Database Drivers